 Chapter Site and Membership Fees

 The Chapter games may be independent troupe games, or part of a larger networked game between WPI Chapters (or a chronicle WPI chapters are participating in).
-See the Game Support Types page for descriptions of Chapter Interest, Nationally Supported, and Nationally Directed games.
+See the Game Support Types page for descriptions of Chapter Interest, Club Supported, and Club Directed games.

 Benefits of Running a WPI Chapter

 We understand game organizers have many options for how they run their games, and which group they partner with to run them, if any.
 At base, game organizers should consider the benefit of running games as part of an organization, as opposed to independently, and then consider the benefits that each organization has to offer.

 - Networking.
 WPI Chapters have the advantage of being able to network with other Chapters, increasing the number of visitors and connections for your games.
 As a multi-genre club, game organizers will have the ability to promote their games to players who might have never considered trying their genre before, but are willing to try a game connected to the community they’re already apart of.

 - Marketing.
 WPI Chapters benefit both from WPI’s marketing efforts, and, via networking, the efforts of other WPI Chapters.

 - Support.
 We’ve been running games for a long time.
 If you’re new to organizing LARP games, our new Chapter process will help you spin up high quality, well organized games.
 If you’re old hat at LARP organization, we’ll be providing tech tools that help keep track of your player base and game attendance.
 If you’re promoting your games at local events and conventions, you’re promoting the WPI community, and we’re here to support you.

 - Vetted Players.
 If traveling WPI Members visit your games, you have the reassurance that they’ve been vetted by a WPI Chapter Owner and WPI’s Club Manager, in a club that takes player safety and comfort seriously.